Membership Inference Attack with Partial Features: Problem Formulation

 \begin{define} (Membership Inference Attack).
 Let $\pi$ represent the underlying data distribution, $\theta$ the parameters of the target model, $\mathcal{T}$ the training algorithm, and $\mathcal{A}$ the attack algorithm. \begin{enumerate} \item[\uppercase\expandafter{\romannumeral1}] The Challenger samples a dataset $\mathcal D \sim\pi$ to train a model $\theta\leftarrow\mathcal T (\mathcal D)$ \item[\uppercase\expandafter{\romannumeral2}] The Challenger flips a fair coin $b$, if $b=1$, then $x\sim \mathcal D$, otherwise $x\sim\pi/\mathcal D$.
 The Challenger sends the model $\theta$ and the target sample $x$ to the Adversary \item[\uppercase\expandafter{\romannumeral3}] The Adversary gets the prediction $\hat{b}\gets \mathcal{A} (\theta,x\odot M,\pi)$ \item[\uppercase\expandafter{\romannumeral4}] If $\hat{b}=b$, output 1.
 Otherwise, output 0. \end{enumerate} \end{define}

 Previous membership inference attack generally assume that the adversary has access to complete feature information of a sample.
 In contrast, we consider a more realistic and constrained setting where only partial feature values are available.
 To formalize this, we introduce a binary mask $M$ that indicates which features are known and which are unknown.
 Using this mask-based representation, we extend the standard indistinguishability framework and define the Partial Feature Membership Inference (PFMI) problem. \begin{define} (Partial Feature Membership Inference).
 Let $\pi$ represent the underlying data distribution, $\theta$ the parameters of the target model, $\mathcal{T}$ the training algorithm, and $\mathcal{A}$ the attack algorithm.
 We introduce a feature mask $M \in \{0, 1\}^d$, where $M_i = 1$ indicates that the $i$-th feature is known to the attacker, and $M_i = 0$ indicates it is unknown.
 We use $\odot$ to denote element-wise product. \begin{enumerate} \item[\uppercase\expandafter{\romannumeral1}] The Challenger samples a dataset $\mathcal D \sim\pi$ to train a model $\theta\leftarrow\mathcal T (\mathcal D)$ \item[\uppercase\expandafter{\romannumeral2}] The Challenger flips a fair coin $b$, if $b=1$, then $x\sim \mathcal D$, otherwise $x\sim\pi/\mathcal D$ such that $x\odot M\notin \mathcal D \odot M$. \item[\uppercase\expandafter{\romannumeral3}] The Challenger gets the known features $x_{kno}\leftarrow x\odot M $.
 Let $\pi'\gets \pi/\{x': x'\odot M=x_{kno}\} $, then the Challenger sends $(\theta$,$x_{kno},\pi')$ to the Adversary. \item[\uppercase\expandafter{\romannumeral4}] The Adversary gets the prediction $\hat{b}\gets \mathcal{A} (\theta,x\odot M,\pi)$ \item[\uppercase\expandafter{\romannumeral5}] If $\hat{b}=b$, output 1.
-Otherwise, output 0. \end{enumerate} \end{define} In this paper, for the sake of generality, we define partial features as a subset of the full feature vector, where the known features can appear at arbitrary positions.
-That is, the known and unkonwn features are not required to form a contiguous block or follow any fixed pattern.
-This flexible definition better captures real-world scenarios where feature availability is influenced by privacy constraints or unstable data sources.
+Otherwise, output 0. \end{enumerate} \end{define}